Plan a Picture-Perfect Spring Vacation in Madison, GA

 Tag your photos with #visitmadisonga for a chance to be featured!

 Over two centuries of history and heritage await you.
 Only after visiting some of Madison’s cultural sights can one truly understand what makes this small town the special place it is.

-Gain a deeper insight into this small town’s past by touring the historic house museums in chronological order.
-Enter Rogers House, built the same year of Madison’s incorporation in 1809, tour the white-columned mansion that showcases the wealth of Madison’s richest families during the Cotton Boom at Heritage Hall, and discovering the humble cottage of a widow, born into slavery, and built after Reconstruction bestowed important property rights to African Americans.
+Gain a deeper insight into our small town’s past by touring the historic house museums in chronological order.
+Enter Rogers House, built the same year of Madison’s incorporation in 1809, tour the white-columned mansion that showcases the wealth of Madison’s richest families during the Cotton Boom at Heritage Hall and discover the humble cottage of a widow – born into slavery – that was built after Reconstruction bestowed important property rights to African Americans.

 For a deeper dive into Madison’s history, Madison-Morgan Cultural Center is a must visit.
 Originally built as a schoolhouse in the late 19th century, the building continues to enrich the lives of those who visit by presenting high-quality programming and educational opportunities.
 The Center features art galleries, rotating exhibits and a regional history museum – The Piedmont History Museum.

 This museum within a museum features selected artifacts of the Piedmont region, including those of Native Americans of the pre-Columbian era and the period of European settlement through the 19th Century.
 Displays, notably of tools, clothing, home furnishings, household goods, uniforms, letters and authentic arms from the Civil War give visitors a brief story of this area of the South.

 Shop & Stroll

 Madison’s easily walkable downtown is the perfect place to shop at your leisure.
 Step away from the lovely springtime views and discover what treasures lay inside the many unique boutiques and independent businesses scattered around town.